condense9/hark-lang/README.md

 - [about configuring Teal](https://teal-book.condense9.com/configuration.html)

-## Things Teal can do
+## Why should I learn a new language?

+It's a big ask!
+There's *so much* that's missing from a brand new language.
+For now, think about it like learning a new library or API -- you can do most of the hard work in regular Python, using existing packages and code, while Teal lets you express things you can't easily do in Python.

-When running in AWS, Teal threads run in separate lambda invocations.
+They key concept is this: when running in AWS, Teal threads run in separate lambda invocations, and the language comes with primitives to manage these threads.

 ### Concurrency & Synchronisation